magwenelab/WeavePop/README.md

   * `logs/` has the log files of all runs.

 ### Starting files:
-  * `files/sample_metadata.csv` with columns: strain, sample (the one in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields
+  * `files/sample_metadata.csv` with columns: strain, sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), more-optional-metadata-fields
   * `files/lineage_references.csv` with columns: group, file (file name of reference genome assembly), strain, more-optional-metadata-fields (like genbank accession and bioproject)
   * Lists of genes of loci of interest:
-    * `files/centromere.txt` (with IDs of genes in main reference GFF)
+    * `files/locusA.txt` (with IDs of genes in main reference GFF)
   * `files/chromosome_names.csv` with columns: group, chromosome ID (the sequence ID in the Fasta and GFF of the references), chromosome name (typically a number).
 Without column names.
 If your genomes are Complete Genomes from NCBI use `bash get-chromosome_names.sh` to get this file.
   * `references/` directory with:
     * Fasta files to use as reference genomes.